mvolkmann/wrec/README.md

 Wrec supports reactivity.
 Attribute values and the text content of elements can refer to web component properties with the syntax `this.somePropertyName`.
+In this context, `this` always refers to the parent web component.
 The DOM of the web component is surgically updated.
 Only attribute values and text content that refer to modified web component properties are updated.